genropy/genropy_saved/docs/genro/database/packages/resources/tables/print.rst

     .. image:: ../../../../_images/projects/packages/tables_print.png

-    In the print folder you have to put your print settings files: for more information, check the :ref:`print_settings` section.
+    The print folder is used to handle the :ref:`prints <print>`; in particular, it is used to keep the :ref:`print settings files <print_settings>`: follow the links for more information on printing in Genropy